Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 4. Bike Tour to discover the Mediterranean

-We enjoyed our day cycling out to the beach at Palavas-les-Flots, just 13 km from the town centre.
-I wanted an e-bike and a helmet we hired our bikes from Smile eBike, which we can recommend.
-Great service and directions, not that you can get lost, it’s find the river and peddle towards the sea!
+We enjoyed cycling to the beach at Palavas-les-Flots, just 13 km from the town centre.
+I wanted an e-bike and a helmet; we hired our bikes from Smile eBike, which we can recommend.
+Excellent service and directions, not that you can get lost, it’s find the river and peddle towards the sea!

-Otherwise, you can use the inexpensive Vélomagg service from one of 57 automatic bike stands found around the city.
+Otherwise, you can use the inexpensive Vélomagg service from one of 57 automatic bike stands around the city.
 For this, you need to download an App using your credit card.
-I reckon these bikes are more suitable for short city rides although we certainly did see people had taken them to the beach!
+I reckon these bikes are more suitable for short city rides, although we certainly did see people take them to the beach!

 For most of the way, you follow the cycle track starting at Port Marianne along the Lez.
 The ride takes around 45 minutes to an hour.
 It’s a lovely ride, sharing the path with walkers, dogs, and some speedy Tour De France types!